pinpoint-apm/pinpoint-c-agent/Example/PHP-Readme.md

         }
     }
    ```
-   > You could find some out of box plugins in [pinpoint_php_example/Plugins/](https://github.com/naver/pinpoint-c-agent/tree/master/Example/PHP/Plugins)].
+   > You could find some out of box plugins in [[Example/PHP/Plugins](../../Example/PHP/Plugins)].
     When you add clue(clues), DO NOT assignment with large string or string included some special characters(https://www.freeformatter.com/json-escape.html)

-3. Add the function that you cares about such as "///@hook:app\User::adduser" before ClassName(XXXPlugins), onBefore, onEnd or onException.
+3. Add the function that you care about such as "///@hook:app\User::adduser" before ClassName(XXXPlugins), onBefore, onEnd or onException.
 If you care about all cases, please call before&after&around function.

 4. Remove the "__class_index_table" file under AOP_CACHE_DIR.